th-m/codes-mono/apps/blog/src/content/post/th-m-codes-tech-stack.md

 ### Build Tools: Why NX?
 Most frameworks offer an `npx init` command, so why choose a monorepo like NX?
 My reasons are rooted in component/tooling reusability and type safety.

-While working on personal and professional projects, I found that I often ended up "dogfooding" my own tooling, a process I talk about in my article [[Dogfooding Libraries with NX]].
+While working on personal and professional projects, I found that I often ended up "dogfooding" my own tooling, a process I talk about in my article [Dogfooding Libraries with NX](dog-fooding-libs-with-nx).
 The experience of working with `npm link` and isolated packages was painful and error-prone, at least it was for me.
 With NX, these workflows become simpler and more streamlined.

 ### Servers Made Easy: Netlify